cran-task-views/NetworkAnalysis/NetworkAnalysis.md

 _neighborhood-inclusion_ or _positional dominance_ and based on probabilistic
 methods like computing expected node ranks and relative rank probabilities.

+- `r pkg("influential") provides a collection of tools designed to help users work with networks and understand their structure and properties including analyzing network topology and calculating several centrality measures.
+In addition, it provides unsupervised centrality ranking based on influence through a Susceptible–Infected–Recovered model with leave-one-out cross validation (a machine learning technique).
+Another interesting advanced function is the ability to compute dependence and correlation between pairs of centrality measures.

 ## Group detection

 ### Community detection